What Is String In C Language

 Trends and Latest Developments

 Additionally, there is growing interest in using static analysis tools to detect potential string-related vulnerabilities during the development process.
 These tools can identify issues like buffer overflows, format string vulnerabilities, and memory leaks before the code is deployed, improving the overall security and reliability of C programs.
-Furthermore, modern C compilers often include built-in features to help detect and prevent string-related errors, such as stack canaries and address space layout randomization (ASLR).
+On top of that, modern C compilers often include built-in features to help detect and prevent string-related errors, such as stack canaries and address space layout randomization (ASLR).
 These features add an extra layer of protection against common attack vectors.

 Tips and Expert Advice